Chien-C1016/BaumScan_Code-Delineation/README.md

 The process is ***semi-automatic*** and requires manual input to define the outermost tree ring structure using ImageJ.
 For detailed steps, please refer to the steps provided below.

+### Step 1: Delineate the outermost tree ring boundary and create the mask.
+- **Import Image:** Drag the targeted Stem Image into ImageJ.
+- **Create Mask:** Generate the file **"04_OuterRing_Mask.tif"**
+(Please refer to the **"Protocol for Tree Ring Marking via ImageJ.pdf"** for detailed instructions.)

+**Note:**
+- If the outermost tree ring boundary was already defined during the tree ring delineation, simply skip this step.

+### Step 2: Capture Sawpood Structure by ImageJ.
+- Select the Image opened in the ImageJ, then Navigate to **Plugins / Macros / Run...**
+- Select the **Macro file: "Sapwood Structure Capture.ijm"**
+The relevant sapwood structure will be created & saved in the same folder as the image opened.

+**Note:**
+-